jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 - `name`: string identifier (in your R code you will be able to retrieve the value of the dropdown through this identifier)
 - `label`: [optional, default: `""`] text that will be shown above the dropdown
 - `values`: array of (named) values that is shown in the dropdown list, in the case of an unnamed array the value and the label are the same, but when a named array is provided the label shown to the user can be different from the value send to R (see example below)
-- `indexDefaultValue`: [optional, default: `1`] integer specifying the index of the dropdown item that is selected by default, take note that this is zero-based
+- `indexDefaultValue`: [optional, default: `0`] integer specifying the index of the dropdown item that is selected by default, take note that the numbering starts at zero
 - `source`: if `values` is empty, you can use the name of a VariablesList (see [Variable Specification](#variable-specification)) to set the source of the values of the DropDown.

 <details>